This page contains affiliate links.

 One of the most popular autumn flavors of Japan is sweet potato.
 Japanese sweet potatoes are very versatile.
 They can be cooked alone or infused as a flavor into other food items.
 They are rich, nutritious and are often seen as a symbol of autumn in Japan.
 Here, we will look further into Japanese sweet potatoes, the different varieties, and some simple recipes to best use their unique flavor.

-Sweet potatoes are nutritious and rich in a range of vitamins and minerals.
+Japanese sweet potatoes are nutritious and rich in a range of vitamins and minerals.
 Eating sweet potatoes regularly is a great way to improve your daily nutrition and vitamin intake.
 For example, sweet potatoes are high in dietary fiber, a necessary aspect for healthy digestion.
+They are also high in vitamin C, which effectively prevents colds and relieves fatigue, both common problems during autumn, as well as in Vitamin A and Vitamin B6.
+Sweet potatoes are also rich in potassium and can be enjoyed as part of well-balance diet "mago wa yasashii".

 Here are sweet potatoes' easy-to-cook recipes however, you can also find more recipes on Free English Websites for Japanese Food Recipes.